The LSPCA’s mission is to:

 • Support the enforcement of legislation by local authorities and to help improve existing legislation; and

 • Provide veterinary care and support for local communities and for all rescue cases.

 The LSPCA maintains a shelter; they provide humane education to school children and adults; they work with the police to stop illegal activities involving animals, such as selling puppies on the streets; and they are very active in communities, especially in poor areas, providing vet care and spay/neuter.
 AKI is proud to call the LSPCA a partner organization!

 The LSPCA at Work

-Once a week on a Tuesday, Vet Richard and his team go off to the community villages around Lilongwe to hold spay and vaccination days.
-Word goes out to the Chiefs the week before and then on clinic day the villagers bring their dogs and cats down to be spayed, vaccinated, or receive whatever veterinary care they need on the day.
-These villagers have neither access nor the money to take their animals for treatment so LSPCA clinics are their only way of helping their animals.
-The LSPCA also holds education days in the surrounding schools to teach schoolchildren about good animal welfare. - See photos below, click to enlarge!!
+Once a week, LSPCA Vet and Project Director, Dr. Ssuna Richard, and his team head off to villages around Lilongwe to hold spay/neuter clinics and vaccination days.
+Word goes out to the Chiefs the week before and then on clinic day the villagers bring their dogs and cats to be spayed, vaccinated, or to receive whatever veterinary care they need.
+These villagers have neither access nor the money to take their animals for treatment, so LSPCA clinics are their only way of helping their animals.
+The LSPCA also holds education days in the surrounding schools to teach schoolchildren about good animal welfare. - See photos below of community clinics and click to enlarge.